AbstractEyes/lattice_vocabulary/README.md

 # Current Access Import Structure:
 ```
 from geovocab2.shapes.factory import SimplexFactory
+# access to multiple factories

 from geovocab2.shapes.formula import CayleyMengerFromSimplex
+# access to hundreds of formulas

 from geovocab2.shapes.fusion import LexicalSimplexSynthesizer
+# access to multiple synthesizers and fusion methods

 ```

 ## I've made the dev branch the main branch now.